Optimized variance estimation under interference and complex experimental designs: The Variance and Variance Bounds

-After realizing that the variance of linear estimators cannot be estimated well, experimenters tend to opt for a conservative variance estimator.
-That is, they accept an estimator that systematically overestimates the variance, providing a pessimistic assessment of the precision of the point estimator.
-An inference procedure, such as a confidence interval, based on a conservative variance estimator errs on the side of caution, in the sense that it motivates firm conclusions only under disproportionately strong evidence.
+A variance estimator with bias of unknown sign could lead to misleading conclusions.
+To address this, experimenters tend to opt for conservative variance estimators that systematically overestimate the variance, providing a pessimistic assessment of the precision of the point estimator.
+Confidence intervals based on conservative variance estimators err on the side of caution, in the sense that they motivate firm conclusions only under disproportionately strong evidence.

-We may understand such conservative variance estimators as estimators of an upper bound of the variance.
-We say that a function $\textrm{VB} \colon \Reals^{2n} \to \Reals$ that satisfies $\varbf{\parav} \geq \Var{\est} = n^{-2} \parav^\tran \varM \parav$ for all potential outcomes $\parav \in \Reals^{2n}$ is a \emph{variance bound}.
-If the function complies with the structure of simultaneous observability of the potential outcomes, in the sense that it is design compatible, then we can construct an estimator of $\varbf{\parav}$.
-This estimator effectively acts a conservative estimator of the variance $\Var{\est}$, because it estimates a quantity that is guaranteed to be larger than the variance.
+We can understand conservative variance estimators as estimators of an upper bound of the variance.
+A \emph{variance bound} is a function $\textrm{VB} \colon \Reals^{K} \to \Reals$ that satisfies $\varbf{\parav} \geq \Varsub{\parav}{\est}$ for all potential outcomes $\parav \in \Reals^{K}$.
+If the function also complies with the structure of simultaneous observability of the potential outcomes, in the sense that it is design compatible, then we can construct an estimator of $\varbf{\parav}$.
+This estimator acts a conservative estimator of the variance, because it estimates a quantity that is guaranteed to be larger than the variance.

-The focus in this paper is when the upper bound itself is a positive semidefinite quadratic form:
+Implicitly in the previous literature, the focus has primarily been on upper bounds that themselves are positive semidefinite quadratic forms.
+We do the same in this paper.
+That is, we consider bounds of the form

-where $\boundM$ is a $2n$-by-$2n$ positive semidefinite matrix, and $\boundMkl$ is the element in the $k$th row and $\ell$th column of $\boundM$.
+where $\boundM$ is a $K$-by-$K$ positive semidefinite matrix, and $\boundMkl$ is the element in the $k$th row and $\ell$th column of $\boundM$.
 Throughout the remainder of the paper, we will use $\boundM$ to refer to both the coefficient matrix and the variance bound function $\varbf{\parav}$.